zsamadi/pyml_tools/README.md

 # pml_tools
-My developments of machine learning algorithms on python
+My developments of machine learning algorithms on python.